functorz-tech/momen_doc/data/formula.md

 description: >-
-  Familiarize yourself with the use of formulas in Momen, mastering various data manipulation techniques such as mathematical operations, data counting, data format conversion, text processing, time pro
+  Familiarize yourself with the use of formulas in Momen, mastering various data manipulation techniques such as mathematical operations, data counting, data format conversion, text processing, and time processing.
 ---

 # Formula and Conditions